CCETC/SonataAdminBundle/Resources/doc/CCETCDocs/README.markdown

 *relation_repository: if the field is a relation, the repository of the related entity *relation_field_name: if the field is a relation, the db field name of the relation field

+# Custom Action Buttons
+For the List, Edit, and Show templates, on a entity by entity basis, you can add additional buttons to be included in the top right corner of the page:

+	public $listActionButtons = array(
+        array(
+            'route' => 'createMultiple',
+            'text' => 'Assign to multiple Counties'
+        )
+    );

+The same can be done for ``$showActionButtons`` and ``$editActionButtons``.

 # Configuration
 We have added one additional configuration option that toggles between a dropdown menu and an expanded menu: